Matthew Stafford, Lions Agree on Contract to Make QB Highest-Paid Player in NFL

 The Detroit Lions announced Monday they agreed to terms with quarterback Matthew Stafford on a contract extension through the 2022 season.

 The five-year extension is worth $135 million, according to Ian Rapoport of NFL Network.
+The deal includes a $50 million signing bonus and $92 million in guaranteed money, per ESPN's Adam Schefter.

-ESPN's Adam Schefter reported the deal made Stafford the highest-paid player in the NFL.
+Schefter also reported the contract makes Stafford the highest-paid player in the NFL.

 Before the contract was finalized, Oakland Raiders quarterback Derek Carr was the NFL's richest player, with a deal that pays him $25 million annually, per Spotrac.